Learningbots79/BB_Guide_Demo_Bot_contest/README.md

 ### 🔹 Why Use Bots.Business?

 1. ⚡ **Fast Bot Building** — Create & publish in minutes
-2. 🛠 **Powerful Features** — Inline buttons, quizzes, broadcast, user tracking, and more
+2. 🛠 **Powerful Features** — Inline buttons, quizzes, user tracking, and more
 3. 🎯 **Easy Customization** — Unlock full bot potential with BJS
 4. 📈 **Scalable** — Perfect for personal and business projects